 Present participants with a list of 27 affective states and ask them to indicate whether they feel each affective state listed on a scale, ranging from 0 (do not experience emotion at all) to 8 (experience the emotion more strongly than ever before).

-Among these affective states are some items that relate to sadness (e.g., blue, downhearted, and sad) and disgust (e.g., disgust and repulsed).
+Among these affective states are five key items that relate to sadness (e.g., blue, downhearted, and sad) and disgust (e.g., disgust and repulsed).

 Analysis

-Examine the average cost at which participants would sell their highlighter set (selling condition) or purchase the highlighter set (choice condition).
-These means are then compared for those in each of the emotion conditions.
+Examine the average cost at which participants would sell their highlighter set (selling condition) or choose the highlighter set (choice condition).

+9.2 These means are then compared for those in each of the emotion conditions using data were analyzed using planned 2 X 2 contrasts in ANOVA in the original paper, but should ideally be analyzed using a 2 X 3 ANOVA.

+Fully debrief participants.

 Representative Results